Though Sri Lankan food has parallels to South Indian food, yet it remains distinctly its own form of cuisine.

 3. Chili Fish Curry

-Daal curry is one of the most commonly consumed staple dishes in Sri Lankan cuisine.
-The daal lentils are often cooked with coconut milk in Sri Lanka and made into a rich stew that acts almost like a gravy for rice.
+Dhal curry is one of the most commonly consumed staple dishes in Sri Lankan cuisine.

-Sri Lankan food is famous for its curries – and jackfruit curry is one of my favorites.
-The chunks of the fruit are curried in a number of different ways.
+Sri Lankan food is famous for its curries – and “polos“, or young jackfruit curry, is one of my personal favorites.

 7. Beetroot Curry

 A plate of Sri Lankan curry and rice is complete only when a nice helping of beetroot curry is included!
 No that’s not really true, you can have a plate of curry without beetroot.
 However, when I was traveling in Sri Lanka, I came to love the beetroot curry – it’s such a wonderful dish.

 8. Vegetarian Kottu

-An extremely popular Sri Lankan street food dish is known as “kottu.”
+An extremely popular Sri Lankan street food dish is known as kottu or kottu roti.

 Essentially it is composed of shredded pieces of Sri Lankan godamba roti, which is sort of like a giant sized paratha (an oily fried piece of thin dough), that is stir fried with an assortment of spices and a choice of other meaty (or vegetarian) ingredients.

-Kottu is quite simply the “hamburger” of Sri Lanka, something that’s so tasty, available as a fast meal, and it’s basically nearly impossible to resist!
+Kottu roti is sort of like the “hamburger” of Sri Lanka, something that’s so tasty, available as a fast meal, and it’s basically nearly impossible to resist.

-To take things to the next level, kottu is served with a separate bowl of curry sauce to moisten and add extra flavor to the stir fried flatbread.
+To take things even to the next level, kottu is usually served with a separate bowl of curry sauce, used to moisten and add extra flavor to the stir fried flatbread.

 9. Egg Kottu